maus-me/woopEssentials/README.md

 - /r message - to send private messages ingame to last messaging player (enabled if /msg is on)
 - Server Metrics, logs metrics (/stats and more) to InfluxDB and visualize it with influxDB or **grafana**
 - /requesthelp [message] , pings the `HelpRoleID` in Discord with the message
+- show role information infront of ingame chatname [on/off]

 ![](preview/discord-chat2.png)
 ![](preview/discord-chat.png)